“Even if I don’t finish, we need others to continue. It’s got to keep going” – Terry Fox, July 10, 1980

 Terry was not interested in fame and glory when he embarked on his Marathon of Hope in 1980.
 His sole purpose was to raise money to find a cure for cancer.

 The Terry Fox Run is an all-inclusive and family-oriented event.
 While Terry himself was an athlete, he wanted his Run to be open to walkers, bikers and families.
 We acknowledge all participants as victors if they have given or raised funds for cancer research in Terry’s name.

-You can help the fund raising efforts for the 2012 Marathon of Hope by participating in the raffle for a copy of For You autographed by the publisher.
+You can help the fund raising efforts for the 2016 Marathon of Hope by donating here.
 All monies collected will be donated to the Terry Fox Foundation.
 Read about the Marathon of Hope and Terry Fox here: www.terryfox.org

 TERRY FOX AND THE TERRY FOX FOUNDATION

 Terry Fox was born in Winnipeg, Manitoba, and raised in Port Coquitlam, British Columbia, a community near Vancouver on Canada’s west coast.
 An active teenager involved in many sports, Terry was only 18 years old when he was diagnosed with osteogenic sarcoma (bone cancer) and forced to have his right leg amputated 15 centimetres (six inches) above the knee in 1977.